punnayansaha07/debug-utility/README.md

 ## Performance

-`debug-utility` is designed with performance in mind:
+`debug-better` is designed with performance in mind:

 - Disabled debuggers have near-zero overhead
 - Filtering is evaluated lazily